hdfiresky/Dramaverse/WORKFLOW.md

 ## Application Architecture

-The application employs a modern React architecture centered around **custom hooks** for state and logic management.
-The `App.tsx` component acts as a high-level orchestrator, composing these hooks and passing data and handlers down to presentational components.
-This keeps `App.tsx` clean and separates concerns effectively.
+The application employs a modern React architecture centered around **custom hooks** for state and logic management, and a **custom client-side router** for navigation and state persistence in the URL.
+The `App.tsx` component acts as a high-level orchestrator, composing these hooks and passing URL-derived data down to presentational components.

 *   **Project Structure**: The project is organized into a modular structure to promote separation of concerns, reusability, and maintainability.
 Key directories include `components/`, `hooks/`, and `public/data/`.

+*   **URL-Driven State & Routing**:
+    *   **`useRouter.ts`**: This new hook is the single source of truth for navigation.
+It parses the current browser URL into a structured `location` object, listens for browser back/forward events (`popstate`), and provides a `navigate` function to programmatically change the URL using the History API.
+    *   **The URL is the State**: All significant application state—the current view, active filters, search terms, pagination, and even the stack of open modals—is stored in the URL's path and query parameters.
+This enables deep linking, refresh persistence, and intuitive browser history navigation.

 *   **State Management via Hooks**:
     *   **`useDramas.ts`**: This hook is responsible for all drama-related data.
-It fetches `dramas.json`, manages loading and error states, processes the data for filtering, and performs the complex filtering and weighted sorting logic.
-It exposes the final list of dramas to be rendered, along with metadata for the filter sidebar.
+It fetches `dramas.json`, manages loading and error states, and performs the complex filtering and weighted sorting logic based on parameters derived from the URL.
     *   **`useAuth.ts`**: Encapsulates all authentication and user data logic.
 It manages the current user, handles login/registration, and provides functions to modify user data (favorites, statuses).
-It syncs this data with `localStorage`.
-    *   **`useUIState.ts`**: Manages the state of the UI itself, such as which view is active (`home` or `my-list`), which modals are open, and the current pagination page.
-It provides simple handler functions to manipulate this state.
-    *   **`useLocalStorage.ts`**: A generic hook for persisting any piece of state (like filters and sort preferences) to `localStorage`, making the app's configuration durable across sessions.
+    *   **`useLocalStorage.ts`**: A generic hook for persisting UI preferences (like filter and sort settings) across sessions, acting as a fallback when no settings are present in the URL.

 *   **Component Composition**:
-    *   `App.tsx` initializes all the core hooks.
+    *   `App.tsx` initializes all the core hooks, including the new `useRouter`.
-    *   It renders the main layout, including the `Header` and `FilterSidebar`.
-    *   Based on the `activeView` state from `useUIState`, it conditionally renders either the `HomePage` or `MyListPage` component.
+    *   It derives the entire application state (active view, filters, modals, etc.) directly from the `location` object provided by `useRouter`.
-    *   It also renders all modals (`AuthModal`, `DramaDetailModal`, `CastDetailModal`) and controls their visibility based on the state from `useUIState`.
+    *   It renders the main layout and conditionally renders the active view or modals based on the URL-derived state.
-    *   Handlers are passed down as props from `App.tsx` to child components, connecting user actions to the logic within the hooks.
-For example, a click on a `DramaCard` calls a function from `useUIState` to open the detail modal.
+    *   Handlers passed down as props from `App.tsx` now trigger URL changes via the router's `navigate` function, which in turn causes the app to re-render with the new state.

 *   **Filtering and Sorting**:
-    *   The user's filter and sort preferences are stored in `App.tsx` (using `useLocalStorage`).
+    *   The user's filter and sort preferences are stored as query parameters in the URL.
-    *   These preferences are passed as arguments to the `useDramas` hook.
+    *   `App.tsx` parses these parameters and passes them to the `useDramas` hook.
-    *   `useDramas` contains a `useMemo` hook that re-calculates the displayed drama list whenever these preferences change, ensuring high performance.
+    *   `useDramas` contains a `useMemo` hook that re-calculates the displayed drama list whenever these URL-derived preferences change, ensuring high performance.
-    *   **Weighted Sorting**: The `useDramas` hook calculates a score for each drama based on user-defined sort priorities.
-It normalizes each attribute (e.g., rating, popularity) and applies a weight based on priority order.
-The list is then sorted by this calculated score.

 ## Development Workflow